• About TTT

 Uptown Houston

-With its multi-story sculptural fountain, this park is one of Houston’s iconic landmarks where the local community sits and stares in the mist while listening to the rapid water falling.
+With its multi-story sculptural fountain, this park is one of Houston’s iconic landmarks where the local community sits and stares in the mist while listening to the rapid waterfalls.
 Waterwall Park sits on almost 3 acres of land with live oak trees as its backdrop.
 This will be the perfect spot to take the kids when summer rolls around.
 Nothing’s better than getting cooled off from the mist.
 It is one of the most visited attractions in Houston, so I suggest packing a lunch and setting out early.

 Houston Livestock Show And Rodeo